guyuehuo/opendock/docs/source/docking_basic.rst

 Basic docking
 =============

-Let's start with our first example of docking, where the typical usage pattern would be to dock a single molecule into a rigid receptor.
+Let's start with our first example of docking, where the typical usage pattern would be to dock a single molecule into a rigid receptor (where the side-chains are kept unchanged).
-In this example, Monte Carlo sampling(``MonteCarloSampler``) will be used, and the scoring function will employ Vinascore (``VinaSF``).
+In this example, Monte Carlo sampling(``MonteCarloSampler``) strategy will be used, and the scoring function Vinascore (``VinaSF``) will be employed.
-In this example we will dock the PDB entry 1gpn using OpenDock.
+In this example, the protein and the ligand are extracted from PDB code 1gpn and the ligand is re-docked into its original pocket using OpenDock.

 1. Preparing the receptor
 -------------------------

-During this step, we will create a PDBQT file of our receptor containing only the polar hydrogen atoms as well as partial charges.
+During this step, we will create a PDBQT file of our receptor containing heavy atoms and the polar hydrogen atoms as well as their partial charges.
 Conversion can be done using OpenBabel.
+Or alternatively, you may use the script prepare_receptor4.py in MGLTools (https://ccsb.scripps.edu/mgltools/downloads/) for ligand preparation.

 .. code-block:: bash